-T 1 otherwise Licensing and Regulatory Committee The discharge of any function relating to the Landowner Relevant Cabinet Member control of pollution or the management of air responsibility quality with Executive, otherwise Licensing and Regulatory The Coming of an abstract with the control of Committee Executive The Service of an abatement notice in respect of statutory nuisance Executive The passing of a resolution that Schedule 2 to the Executive Noise and statutory Nuisance Act 1993 should apply in the council's area The inspection of the authority's area to detect any statutory nuisance Executive The investigation of any complaint as to the existence of a statutory nuisance Executive The obtaining of information under section 330 of Executive the Town and Country Planning Act 1990 as to interest in land The obtaining of particulars of persons interested in The Executive All Chief Officers as land under section 16 of the Local Government and all non- appropriate (Miscellaneous Provisions) Act 1976 executive committees in relation to their The appointment of any individual: functions Council The appointment of any individual.
-Council (a) to any office or position representative of the Council other than that to which they have been appointed by the electorate or as already covered as a specific function of the AGM (eg Chair); (b) to any body other than: (i) the authority; (ii) a joint committee of two or more authorities; or (c) to any committee or sub-committee of such a body and the revocation of any such appointment Power to make payment or provide other benefits Council in cases of maladministration etc The discharge of any function by an authority Licensing and acting as a harbour authority Regulatory Functions in respect of the coloulation of according Committee Relevant Cabinet Member Functions in respect of the calculation of council tax Executive INCIEVALIL CADILIEL MEHIDEL base in accordance with any of the following: (a) the determination of an item for T in section 33(1) and 44(1) of the Local Government Finance Act 1992; (b) the determination of an amount for item TP in sections 34(3), 45(3) 48(3) and 48(4) of the Local Government Finance Act 1992; Government i mance Act 1992, 1
+T

+otherwise

+Licensing and

+Regulatory

+The first of the state of the s Committee

+The discharge of any function relating to the Landowner Relevant Cabinet Member

+control of pollution or the management of air responsibility

+quality with Executive,

+otherwise

+Licensing and

+Regulatory Committee

+TI 0 : () : () : () Executive

+The Service of an abatement notice in respect of statutory nuisance Executive

+The passing of a resolution that Schedule 2 to the Executive

+Noise and statutory Nuisance Act 1993 should

+apply in the council's area

+11.7 Executive

+The inspection of the authority's area to detect any statutory nuisance LXecutive

+The investigation of any complaint as to the existence of a statutory nuisance Executive

+The obtaining of information under section 330 of Executive

+the Town and Country Planning Act 1990 as to

+interest in land

+TI.
+F All Chief Officers as

+The obtaining of particulars of persons interested in The Executive

+land under section 16 of the Local Government and all non- executive appropriate

+(Miscellaneous Provisions) Act 1976 committees in

+relation to their

+functions

+The appointment of any individual: Council

+(a) to any office or position representative of the

+Council other than that to which they have been

+appointed by the electorate or as already covered

+as a specific function of the AGM (eg Chair);

+(b) to any body other than:

+(i) the authority;

+(ii) a joint committee of two or more authorities; or

+(c) to any committee or sub-committee of such a

+body

+and the revocation of any such appointment

+Power to make payment or provide other benefits Council

+in cases of maladministration etc Journal

+III Cases of malauministration etc

+The dispheres of carefunction has an authority Licensing +

+The discharge of any function by an authority Licensing and

+acting as a harbour authority Regulatory Committee

+Eupations in respect of the coloulation of course!! tour Relevant Cabinet Member

+Functions in respect of the calculation of council tax Executive Neievani Cabinet Member

+base in accordance with any of the following:

+(a) the determination of an item for T in section

+33(1) and 44(1) of the Local Government Finance

+Act 1992;

+(b) the determination of an amount for item TP in

+sections 34(3), 45(3) 48(3) and 48(4) of the Local

+Government Finance Act 1992;

+1 1